A – Definitions of Ailments

 – Asbestosis – A lung disease caused by inhalation of asbestos fibers, sometimes leading to lung cancer.

 – Ascaris – A genus of intestinal worms.
-Roundworm (also called maw-worm and eelworm) found in the small intestine causing colicky and diarrhea, especially in children.
+Roundworm (also called maw-worm and eelworm) found in the small intestine causing colicky pains and diarrhea, especially in children.

 – Ascites – Excessive accumulation of serous fluid in the peritoneal cavity.